Zipcoder/reveal-slides.tcus/md/big_data/intro-to-sql.md

 ### MySQL

-Mysql is a popular Relational Database Management System (RDBMS).
-It runs on most systems so it can be run directly on your own machine, but its best to run it on a docker instance running linux.
+MySQL is a popular Relational Database Management System (RDBMS).
+It runs on most systems, so it can be run directly on your own machine.
+It is often preferred to run it on a Docker instance running LINUX.

 -